Paul Revere (song): Content

 The song tells a fictional story of how Ad-Rock, Mike D, and MCA first met.
 Ad-Rock describes riding through the desert on a horse named Paul Revere, also the name of a horse in the musical Guys and Dolls, while he is on the run from the police.
 He runs into MCA, who asks him for a drink.
 When Ad-Rock refuses, MCA pulls a gun on him and says, "You got two choices of what you can do...I can blow you away or you can ride with me."
 Ad-Rock agrees, saying that he'll go if they can get to the border because "The sheriff's after me for what I did to his daughter".

 The two ride to a bar and sit down next to Mike D, who tells them he's planning to rob the place.
 He then pulls out his guns and shoots them in the air, telling the people in the bar, "Your cash and your jewelry is what I expect!"
 MCA and Ad-Rock help Mike D escape with the money and jewelry, first causing a distraction and then helping him carry the stolen goods out, along with "Two girlies and a beer that's cold".

 Whether intentionally or coincidentally, the meter of Paul Revere reflects that of the poem, "Paul Revere's Ride," by Longfellow..
+Their opening lines are also similar, as the Longfellow poem begins, "Listen, my children, and you shall hear".

 Charts

 Legacy and covers

 Lyrics from the song are referenced and sampled in several rap songs by other artists.
 Cypress Hill did a cover of the song called "Busted in the Hood" on their album Till Death Do Us Part, with the lyrics changed to be about getting arrested for drug-dealing.

-The lyrics are also referenced several times in the song "Bad Guys Always Die" on the soundtrack to the film Wild Wild West.
+The ending lines were interpolated by Eminem on the song "Bad Guys Always Die" with Dr. Dre from the Wild Wild West soundtrack.
+The song was re-released on the expanded edition of The Slim Shady LP.

 It was covered by Justin Timberlake and Jimmy Fallon on Late Night with Jimmy Fallon as part of their "History of Rap" medley.

-A cover was done by Zachariah and the Lobos Riders in a country styling on the album Alcoholiday.

-A genre-bending cover was played by swing band The Asylum Street Spankers on their album Mercurial.

-The Disco Biscuits debuted their cover of Paul Revere on New Year's Eve 2006 to open the second set.
-They continued to play it several times throughout 2007 and 2008.

 N.W.A liked the song so much that they used to perform it with dirty lyrics early in their career, according to Ice Cube.